ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/src/release/ZeroSlackr/opt/Emulators/igpSP/Misc/Docs/igpSP ReadMe from Keripo.txt

 iPodLinux to become unstable or shut down (after a certain temperature).
 Thus, normal usage should be measured in terms of 78MHz.

+To accommodate the Sansa e200's lack of touch input, the Record button is used as an input modifier (i.e. similar to a Ctrl or Alt key on a keyboard).
+Due to how video blitting is done, however, the screen sometimes shifts to the right when entering/exiting the emulator's menu and stays like that.
+This is due to the non-concurrency of screen updating with hotdog and gpSP's screen code (particularly the memcpy used by the "enter_menu()" function) - I am currently unable to think of a way around this.
+As well, backlight brightness control is unavailable for the Sansa as the code has not yet been ported over from the Rockbox code.

 == Preparing ==